yan12125/test_yan/README.md

 1. First, create a database named test_yan
 2. Import test_yan.sql.
 Please mail me for the file.
-3. import stored procedures form the file select_text.sql
-4. Create a user test_yan and grant him at least SELECT, INSERT, UPDATE, DELETE and EXECUTE permissions
+3. Create a user test_yan and grant him at least SELECT, INSERT, UPDATE, and DELETE permissions

 # Troubleshoot